PatrickCoakley23/milestone3-/README.md

 ### About Page
 The About page is to reaffirm to the user the purpose of the website.
 The user will be able to gain trust that **'The Fitness Kitchen'** is a genuine brand and set up for genuine reasons.

-Login is not required for this page as this may be the final affirmation the user needs before register an account with **'The Fitness Kitchen'**
+Login is not required for this page, as this may be the final affirmation the user needs before registering an account with **'The Fitness Kitchen'**

 <details>
 <summary>About Page <strong>(Click dropdown for images)</strong></summary>